-If going to your room before the beach is your goal, better keep the kids in the car because the wall of glass pulls everybody outside fast from the reception area.
+If going to your room before the beach is your goal, better keep the kids in the car because the wall of glass pulls everybody outside fast from the Holiday Inn Jekyll Island reception area.

 That allure could be the playground with Crayola primary colors defining slides, swings and climbing towers.

-Or the lawn.
+Or seek out the lawn.
 Really.
 Abundant grass at the beach, inviting coolness for bare feet and soft surfaces for a picnic.

-Smooth paved bike lanes wind through this Holiday Inn Resort back yard, separate from the lawn, separate from the sand and connected to a system of 25 miles around the Island.
+Smooth paved bike lanes wind through this back yard, separate from the lawn, separate from the sand and connected to a system of 20 miles around the Island.

 Good chance of nabbing an ocean view because only 20 of the 157 rooms don’t face the sea.
 Might need to book early to get a suite: only 21 of them and all ocean-view.

-Separate living and sleeping spaces with the suites, some have kitchenettes.
+Separate living and sleeping spaces distinguish the suites, and some have kitchenettes.
 King beds and queen beds too.

 Two of the suites have a bunk bed setup in the living area, complete with its own sliding wall to cordon off completely.
 For the kids that apparently feels like a secret hideaway and for the parents, well, perhaps options for romance.

-“If we could have imagined how popular those bunk beds would be, we would have built more,” Holiday Inn Resort Marketing Manager Holly White told me, so my advice is book early.
+“If we could have imagined how popular those bunk beds would be as room types, we would have built more,” resort officials told me, so my advice is book early.